MVP vs. Prototype: Understanding the Key Differences and When to Use Each

 Many companies fall into the trap of creating fully-featured products that look great but don’t actually solve real problems for their users.
 That’s an expensive lesson you want to avoid.

-We’ll walk you through the key differences and similarities between prototypes and MVPs, highlight the pros and cons of each, and show you the tools and strategies that can help.
+We’ll walk you through the minimum viable product vs prototype debate, highlight the pros and cons of each, and show you the tools and strategies that can help.
 You’ll also see how the line between these two methods is starting to blur.

 What’s a Prototype?